The Québec maritime Blog

 Located in Eastern Québec on the north shore of the St. Lawrence, Côte-Nord is accessible from Québec City via the Charlevoix region (TQ3) as well as from the south shore by boarding the Matane–Baie-Comeau/Godbout ferry (via TQ5) with your snowmobile (see the St. Lawrence Tour).

-If there’s one thing that makes this region a unique winter destination, it’s the White Trail (Route Blanche).
+If there’s one thing that makes this region a unique winter destination, it’s the Route Blanche (White Trail).
 For Harold, who has guided groups a few times in this area, it’s an incredible experience every time, both because of the landscapes and because of the friendliness of the locals.
 “When you ride the White Trail, it’s like you’re going to visit relatives.
 Everyone is interested in you.
 They’re so happy to have visitors.
-It must be said that they’re isolated on the Lower North Shore and that the only means of transportation is by snowmobile or boat!” he added.
+It must be said that they’re isolated on the Lower North Shore and that the only means of transportation is by snowmobile or boat!” he adds.

 According to this seasoned snowmobiler, a memorable adventure awaits you in Côte-Nord!
 Harold also mentioned that the destination is very well organized to welcome you, in terms of lodging, food and other services for your sled, not to mention the tremendous work done by snowmobile clubs to maintain and mark the trails.
 Come and see for yourself!
 Start planning your snowmobile expedition in Côte-Nord today!